akostelanska/Digital-electronics-1/Labs/07-stopwatch/README.md

 ![Screenshot of Simulation](simulacia.png)

-For simulation files see: https://www.edaplayground.com/x/4ZsU
+For simulation files see result folder or simulation in [EDAPlayground] https://www.edaplayground.com/x/4ZsU

 ##  Top level